fish2492/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11. Counts the num of dir. and subdir. in the curr. dir(curr. and parent dir. not included, hidden dir. is included.
 12. Displays 10 newest files in the dir(one file/line, sorted form newest to the oldest).
 13. Takes a list of words as i/p and prints only words that appear exactly once(i/p and o/p should be oneline and oneword, words should be sorted.
-14. Display lines containig the pattern root from the file /etc/passwd.
+14. Display lines containig the pattern root in the file /etc/passwd.
+15. Display num of lines containing the pattern bin in the file /etc/passwd.